daniel-frak/dummy4j/README.md

 ### Unique values *(experimental) (since 0.1.2)*

-It is possible to generate unique values by wrapping a call wth the `dummy.unique().value(...)` method:
+It is possible to generate unique values by wrapping a call with the `dummy.unique().value(...)` method:

 ```java
 for (int i = 0; i < 10; i++) {